Reliever: Relieving the Burden of Costly Model Fits for Changepoint Detection: Introduction

+\textbf{Comparison with grid-pruning methods}.
+The collection of pre-specified and deterministic intervals used by Reliever resembles the \textit{seeded intervals} in SeedBS \citep{kovacs_seeded_2022}.
+These two acceleration ideas, however, serve different aims. \cite{kovacs_seeded_2022} refined WBS by replacing its random intervals with seeded intervals, targeting near-linear scaling of the grid search relative to the sample size (as outlined in Table \ref{tab:complexity}).
+A similar approach, involving the use of deterministic intervals for constructing scan statistics, is explored in \citet{MR3076173}.
+In contrast, our approach retains existing grid-search schemes but re-uses a proxy model fitted on one deterministic interval whenever that model is relevant to another data segment.
+This strategy allows Reliever to adapt to any grid-search algorithm, including SeedBS and WBS.
+Because the two kinds of deterministic intervals target different goals, their construction principles also differ; see Remark \ref{rmk:seedbs}.

-Our approach of reducing heavy model fits is also related to the two-step procedures that utilize a preliminary set of changepoint candidates.
-In the context of high-dimensional linear models with a single changepoint, \cite{kaul_efficient_2019-1} proposed a method that fits two regression models before and after an initial changepoint estimator and then searches for the best split to minimize the training error.
-The two fitted models are used for data before and after a candidate split.
-To achieve near-optimal convergence rates of the changepoint update, the initial changepoint estimator needs to be consistent.
-For multiple changepoint detection, \cite{kaul_detection_2019-1} extended this approach by initializing with multiple changepoint candidates and developing a simulated annealing algorithm to allocate available model fits.
-However, this method assumes that all true changepoints are located near some of the initial candidates.
-Similarly, in the context of univariate mean change models, \cite{lu_intelligent_2020} proposed a method that uses a sparse subsample to obtain pilot changepoint estimators and then updates these estimators by sampling densely in neighborhoods around them.
-The pilot estimators need to be consistent in both the number and their locations of changepoints to obtain optimal changepoint estimators.
-Distinct from those works, our new proposal does not require consistent initial estimators and has general applicability, serving as a building block for existing changepoint detection algorithms.
+\textbf{Comparison with two-step methods}.
+Our method's strategy to reduce intensive model fitting relates to two-step procedures that use a preliminary set of changepoint candidates.
+In the context of high-dimensional linear models with a single changepoint, \cite{kaul_efficient_2019-1} proposed an approach involving initial fitting of two regression models, one for data before and another after an initial changepoint estimator, followed by searching for the best split to minimize training error.
+To achieve nearly-optimal convergence rates for the resulting estimator, the initial estimator must be consistent.
+For multiple changepoint scenarios, \cite{kaul_detection_2019-1} extended this approach by incorporating multiple initial candidates and employing a simulated annealing algorithm to allocate available model fits.
+This method presupposes proximities of all true changepoints to some of the initial candidates. \cite{Cho+Owens-2023a} uses moving window on a coarse grid to scan for initial changepoint candidates and then refine their locations, whereas \cite{li2023divide} employs dynamic programming on a coarse grid to obtain initial candidates before refinement.
+In the context of univariate mean change models, \cite{lu_intelligent_2020} introduced a method that leverages a sparse subsample to derive pilot changepoint estimators; for these pilot estimators to yield optimal changepoint estimators, they must accurately reflect both the number and locations of the changepoints.
+In contrast, our Reliever framework does not rely on consistent initial estimators.
+It offers broad applicability and can be integrated as a foundational component in a variety of existing changepoint detection algorithms.